 - Am I objective?
 Keep your expectations real and achievable.
 Once you have a good idea of your client’s strengths and challenges, it is best to draw up a list of goals.
 You can scale it up as need be.
 But please set reasonable expectations.
 Empathy is essential as a core coaching skill .
 It helps you understand what your client is going through.

 - Can you be supportive and firm at the same time?
 If not, find out why not.
 One thing you must do as a coach first is to ask yourself some tough questions.
 Why have you picked this niche to work on?
 Do your pity your clients?
 If so, stop right here.
 It takes immense courage to seek help.
 And your clients need your respect, not your pity.

 - Work on yourself.
 Be a willing learner.
 Pick up whatever training or mindfulness exercises you need.
-I have listed some tips in my blog Morning Habits of Great Coaches.

 - Insist on accountability.
 Your clients need executive functioning coaching.
 This is because they cannot take the steps necessary to change their lives alone.
 As their partner, you will help them analyze, understand and alter their behavior.
 For that, they need to change their behavior.
 Teach them how but insist on accountability.
 They will thank you all their lives.